master-harvey/wikibot/README.md

 Uses [MongoDB Atlas](https://www.mongodb.com/atlas/database), [Together.ai](together.ai), and hosted using AWS lambda with a Slackbot interface.

-Influenced heavily by [this ](https://www.mongodb.com/library/vector-search/rag-atlas-vector-search-langchain-openai?lb-mode=overlay)Mongodb guide to a RAG chatbot.
+Influenced heavily by [this](https://www.together.ai/blog/rag-tutorial-mongodb) guide to a RAG chatbot.

 Infrastructure as Code generated with [the AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/home.html).